-Stomach contents of fulmars beached in the Netherlands indicate that the marine litter situation off the Dutch coast is slowly improving.
-Currently 93% of the birds has some plastic in the stomach.
-The average number of plastic particles is 24 per bird, weighing 0.26 gram.
-Among Dutch fulmars 43% exceeds the 0.1g level of plastic whereas the long-term policy target is that this should be reduced to below 10%.
-Trend modelling indicates that observed improvements are slow but statistically significant, and indicate that the target may be reached between years 2038 and 2049.
+Stomach contents of fulmars beached in the Netherlands indicate that the marine litter situation off the Dutch coast is gradually improving.
+Currently (2015-2019), 93% of the fulmars has some plastic in the stomach.
+The average number of plastic particles is 20 per bird, weighing 0.20 gram.
+Among Dutch fulmars 39% exceed the 0.1g level of plastic whereas the long-term policy target is that this should be below 10%.
+Trend modelling indicates that observed improvements are slow but statistically significant, and that the OSPAR EcoQO may be reached by the year 2048 if current rates of improvement persist.